ziyao-zhao/Greater-Manchester-Tweet-Redistribution/README.md

 ### 3. Radius calculation

-After that, an influence radius was calculated for each redistributed point based on the size of the administrative area and a scaling parameter.
+After candidate selection, an influence radius was calculated for each district based on its polygon area and a scaling parameter.
+In the implementation, the radius was defined as r = sqrt((area * s) / pi) , where area is the district area and s is a user-defined scaling coefficient.
+The resulting radius was then converted from map units into raster cell units using the population raster resolution, so that it could be applied directly in the redistribution process.

 ### 4. Distance-decay redistribution

-Each selected point was then spread into a circular surface using a simple linear distance-decay function.
+Each selected point was redistributed onto the output raster using a circular neighbourhood defined by the calculated radius.
+In the code, a disk-shaped kernel was generated around each point, and the weight assigned to each raster cell decreased linearly with distance from the centre, following value=1−d/r, where d is the cell distance from the seed point and r is the radius in raster cells.
+This means that cells closest to the selected point received the highest weights, while weights gradually declined towards the edge of the circle.

 ### 5. Output surface generation

-Finally, all redistributed surfaces were added together to produce a continuous map showing the likely spatial pattern of tweet activity.
+The weighted contributions from all redistributed points are then accumulated on a blank raster surface to generate the final output.
+Through this process, the individual redistribution surfaces are combined into a continuous map representing the probable spatial pattern of tweet activity after weighted redistribution.

 ## Key Features